GHKL domain

 The GHKL domain (Gyrase, Hsp90, Histidine Kinase, MutL) is an evolutionary conserved protein domain.

-This family represents the structurally related ATPase domains of histidine kinase, DNA gyrase B and HSP90.
-This domain is found in several ATP-binding proteins for example: histidine kinase, DNA gyrase B, topoisomerases, heat shock protein HSP90, phytochrome-like ATPases and DNA mismatch repair proteins.
+It is an ATPase domain found in several ATP-binding proteins such as histidine kinase, DNA gyrase B, topoisomerases, heat shock protein HSP90, phytochrome-like ATPases and DNA mismatch repair proteins.

 More information about this protein can be found at Protein of the Month: DNA Topoisomerase.

+Structure

+The fold of this domain consists of two layers, alpha/beta, which contain an 8-stranded mixed beta-sheet.